kartikeyaja/Project-Omega-AWS/README.md

 # Project-Omega-AWS
-A project that is an interactive guide to AWS
+An interactive guide to AWS